MoneyTools/MyMoney.Net/README.md

 ## Help

-Learn  how to use the app by reading our [Helpful Wiki](https://github.com/clovett/MyMoney.Net/wiki).
+Learn  how to use the app by reading the [MyMoney.Net Documentation](https://moneytools.github.io/MyMoney.Net/).

 ![](https://github.com/clovett/MyMoney.Net/wiki/Images/Home1.png)